-There was a time a couple of years ago where my monthly car payment was taking up more of my monthly budget than I was comfortable.
-I looked into refinancing and was able to get a lower monthly payment and a lower interest rate, saving me money in both the short-term and the long run.
+There was a time a couple of years ago when my monthly car payment was taking up more of my monthly budget than I was comfortable with.
+I looked into refinancing and was able to get a lower monthly payment and a lower interest rate, saving me money in both the short term and the long run.

 If you’re dealing debt in the form of car payments, student loans, credit debt, etc., it may be worth looking into refinancing for a better deal.